Everything Need To Know A complete Annapurna Base Camp Trek Guide, About the Annapurna Base Camp Trek in Nepal

 Recommendation for Solo trekkers or female solo trekkers

 Solo trekking or female solo trekking is definitely possible in the Annapurna region of Nepal.
-During the peak trekking seasons, the trekkers will get to enjoy the company of the other trekkers, while on the trail.
-However, trekking in a group is highly recommended.
+The trekkers will get to enjoy the company of the other trekkers, while on the trail.
+However, We recommend trekking in a grop.
 Solo trekkers can always join the existing groups.
 If you are a budget traveler and if you are concerned about your safety, then joining groups is the best idea.

 How do I get ready for the trek?